brianpzaide/jat/README.md

 ## Why sql.js?

-This project was also an exploration of:
+This project was an exploration of:

 * SQLite in the browser
-* WASM-based persistence
 * local-first application architecture
 * browser-only CRUD systems
 * offline-capable UX patterns

-Using sql.js allowed the application to preserve a real relational database model without requiring a backend service.
+sql.js enables the application to maintain a relational database model without requiring a backend service.

 ---